magicmarc/marks-reverie/src/content/posts/returning-to-eastford.md

 ## Epilogue

 Tomorrow my friends would wake from this dream.
-Eastford is a journey.
+Eastford was a journey.

 Yet for me, it was a homecoming that pressed its weight upon me with every familiar sound and gesture.
 The city did not let me drift as a guest; it claimed me, reminded me that I once belonged entirely to its rhythm.